sampie777/hymnbook2/README.md

 - Fix default sorting mechanism for song titles (102 is displayed before 2 but should be the other way around)
 - Add Hermes (https://reactnative.dev/docs/hermes) for decreased binary size and increased performance

+### Known issues

+- Scrolling to out-of-rendered-zone doesn't work.
+E.g., 20 verses are loaded but one want to scroll to verse 30.
+That doesn't work and as fallback it will scroll to half the index (verse 15).

 ## Upload to play store

 ```bash